teamr3/eml_uberdriver/docs/source/client.rst

 :cpp:func:`eml_uberdriver::ARDevice::openPinAsMotor` opens a pin on the Due as a motor, :cpp:func:`eml_uberdriver::ARDevice::writeMicroseconds` sets a value in microseconds for that motor (by pin), and :cpp:func:`eml_uberdriver::ARDevice::openPinAsEncoder` opens *two* digital pins for use as an encoder, returning an :cpp:class:`eml_uberdriver::Encoder` instance.

+:cpp:func:`eml_uberdriver::ARDevice::openPinAsLimitSwitch` opens a pin as a limit switch, similar to :cpp:func:`eml_uberdriver::ARDevice::openPinAsMotor`.
+After calling this function, using :cpp:func:`eml_uberdriver::ARDevice::readLimitSwitch` will tell you if the limit switch is engaged.

 Examples
 --------